What are the Side Effects of CBD Oil?

 - Reaction time

-This is because hemp CBD oil is derived from hemp, a type of cannabis that contains only up to 0.3 percent THC — nearly 33 times less than the least potent marijuana.
+So what is CBD oil?
+Hemp CBD oil is derived from hemp, a type of cannabis that contains only up to 0.3 percent THC — nearly 33 times less than the least potent marijuana.

 CBD even has anti-psychoactive properties, making it capable of countering the euphoric effects of the psychoactive cannabinoid, tetrahydrocannabinol (THC).
 THC elicits a high by binding with the endocannabinoid system’s cannabinoid 1 receptor (CB1), but CBD blocks the receptor and prevents it from binding with THC.